blueflylabor/blueflylabor.github.io/_posts/2025-04-23-some-thoughts-for-bit-professor-and-student-issues.md

 ---
 layout: post
-title: "some thoughts for issues that bit professor and student"
+title: "some thoughts for issues that BIT professor and student"
 categories: knowledge
 ---